UPDATE (05.19.2021): I will include the M extension to Kew Gardens Hills in NYTIP (again), so I’ve updated this post accordingly.

 Consider the Harlem – 148th Street terminal on the 3 line.
 This is an example of an infill station built in a train yard.
 There are other yards amenable to infill stations – with a few minor modifications, of course.

-Potential capital investment: extend the D train to a new station inside the Concourse Yard.
+Potential capital investment: extend the C train to a new station inside the Concourse Yard.

-Any development at the 19-acre Concourse Yards site should be transit-oriented development – and what better way to catalyze such development than this extension?
-Based on the track layout, one could site the Concourse Yards station as follows:
+Any development at the 19-acre Concourse Yard site should be transit-oriented development, and this extension could catalyze such development.
+Based on the track layout, one could site the Concourse Yard station as follows:

-[Fig. 2] Conceptual layout of the Concourse Yards station.
+[Fig. 2] Conceptual layout of the Concourse Yard station.